EqualExperts/you-build-it-you-run-it-playbook/what-is-you-build-it-you-run-it/README.md

 There’s no divide between Delivery and Operations functions in You Build It You Run It.
 There are no short-lived delivery teams.
 There are long-lived on-call product teams, who own their digital services from inception to live traffic and potentially through to decommission.
 They are incentivised to move fast, and provide reliability.

 Operations teams are likely to exist alongside You Build It You Run It.
-They will manage COTS applications and foundational systems.
+They will manage self-hosted foundational systems, such as COTS applications and custom integrations.
 They also remain responsible for lower-level operational capabilities, such as on-premise Domain Name System (DNS) and firewall management.

 Every organisation is different, and every You Build It You Run It implementation is different.
 See our [operating model examples](https://you-build-it-you-run-it.playbooks.ee/examples) from our customers.